tsender/AutomaticSceneGeneration/README.md

 - [The AutoSceneGen Ecosystem and Dependencies](#the-autoscenegen-ecosystem-and-dependencies)

 ## Description
 The purpose of this plugin is to support the development, validation, and testing of off-road autonomous vehicles (AVs).
 One of the primary knowledge gaps pertaining to off-road AV evaluation and testing is in the ability to quickly and automatically test an AV system in *arbitrary* and *diverse* simulated environments.
 While there exist numerous simulator packages designed for the development and testing of AVs in urban environments, most notably the [CARLA](https://carla.org/) simulator, there are very few high-fidelity open-source tools designed for testing AVs in natural, unstructured off-road environments.
-Consequently, we developed a plugin for UE4 that allows an external client to test a virtual vehicle in any scenario (suppported by our custom scenario description protocol) across as many UE4 editors as your computational resources can support.
+Consequently, we are developing a plugin for UE4 specifically for this purpose.
+Our plugin allows an external ROS2 client to test a virtual vehicle in any scenario (suppported by our custom scenario description protocol) across as many UE4 editors as your computational resources can support.
 We also provide an external ROS2 interface to interact with this plugin.

 Moving forward, we will often refer to this plugin by the abbreviated name "AutoSceneGen".

-MOVE: The client speciifes the scene description and the vehicle task, and this plugin will create the desired scene, and then it will monitor the vehicle's performance as it performs the task.
-When the vehicle succeeds or fails, the plugin will end the simulation, send the vehicle's trajectory information to the client for further processing, and wait for another request.
+### A Note from the Author
+My name is Ted Sender, I am a PhD candidate at the University of Michigan, and I am developing this platform as part of my PhD research project.
+Hence this platform will be under active development until I graduate.

+I am aware that some features you may wish to have (e.g. a larger sensor suite, a weather system, controlling the 3D terrain elevation, etc.) have not yet been added to this platform.
+Some improvements are a work in progress and/or will be added in the near future as I continue my research, some might get added in my free time, and others may just be a stretch goal.
+My goal is that together, we can improve the capabilities of this platform and the state-of-the-art in testing off-road AVs.

 ## The AutoSceneGen Ecosystem and Dependencies